 Has the property ever been subjected to flooding in the past five years?
 If so, then landlords must notify their tenants of this prior to signing the lease.

 Has the property ever at some point been used in the manufacture of methamphetamine drugs?
-If a landlord knows or has reasons to believe so, they have a legal obligation to let their tenant know.
+If a landlord knows or has reasons to believe there's been drug related criminal activity on the premises, they have a legal obligation to let their tenant know.

 Name & Address of the Landlord

-It goes without saying that these disclosures must be in writing and provided before lease signing.
+It goes without saying that these disclosures must be in writing and provided before rental agreement signing.

 Rights & Responsibilities of Oklahoma Landlords